ChocolateApp/Chocolate/README.md

 </div>

 ## About The Project
-Chocolate is an Open Source media manager.<br>
+Chocolate is a free and Open Source media manager.<br>
 It allows you to manage your media collection and organize it in a way that is easy to use and easy to search.<br>
 Pair your popcorn with Chocolate and enjoy your favorite movie!<br>
 It's a free software.<br>